Artificial cell: Enzyme therapy

-Enzyme therapy is being actively studied for genetic metabolic diseases where an enzyme is over-expressed, under-expressed, defective, or not at all there.
+Enzyme therapy is being actively studied for genetic metabolic diseases where an enzyme is over-expressed, under-expressed, defective, or completely absent.
 In the case of under-expression or expression of a defective enzyme, an active form of the enzyme is introduced in the body to compensate for the deficit.
 On the other hand, an enzymatic over-expression may be counteracted by introduction of a competing non-functional enzyme; that is, an enzyme which metabolizes the substrate into non-active products.
 When placed within an artificial cell, enzymes can carry out their function for a much longer period compared to free enzymes and can be further optimized by polymer conjugation.

 The first enzyme studied under artificial cell encapsulation was asparaginase for the treatment of lymphosarcoma in mice.
 This treatment delayed the onset and growth of the tumor.
 These initial findings led to further research in the use of artificial cells for enzyme delivery in tyrosine dependent melanomas.
 These tumors have a higher dependency on tyrosine than normal cells for growth, and research has shown that lowering systemic levels of tyrosine in mice can inhibit growth of melanomas.
 The use of artificial cells in the delivery of tyrosinase; and enzyme that digests tyrosine, allows for better enzyme stability and is shown effective in the removal of tyrosine without the severe side-effects associated with tyrosine deprivation in the diet.

 Artificial cell enzyme therapy is also of interest for the activation of prodrugs such as ifosfamide in certain cancers.
 Artificial cells encapsulating the cytochrome p450 enzyme which converts this prodrug into the active drug can be tailored to accumulate in the pancreatic carcinoma or implanting the artificial cells close to the tumor site.
 Here, the local concentration of the activated ifosfamide will be much higher than in the rest of the body thus preventing systemic toxicity.
 The treatment was successful in animals and showed a doubling in median survivals amongst patients with advanced-stage pancreatic cancer in phase I/II clinical trials, and a tripling in one-year survival rate.